BR0kEN-/cikit/docs/_documentation/project/psql/README.md

 ---
-title: Postgre SQL Server
+title: Postgres SQL Server
 permalink: /documentation/project/psql/
-description: A configuration of the Postgre SQL.
+description: A configuration of the Postgres SQL.
 ---

 The MSSQL could be installed to the machine during its provisioning - the user will be asked a question whether he/she wants to have it.